 Section 1(A).
 Salary Increase.
+Effective April 1, 2024, salary rates shall be increased by 6.50%.

+A one-time payment of one thousand and five hundred (\$1,500.00) dollars shall be paid as wages to all employees, pro-rated by FTE, with their April 2024 pay.

+Effective November 1, 2024, salary rates shall be increased by 2.00%

-Effective December 1, 2015, salary rates shall be increased by 2.25%.
+Effective June 1, 2025, salary rates shall be increased by 3.50%.

-- (B) Effective December 1, 2016, salary rates shall be increased by 2.25% - (C) Effective October 1, 2017, salary rates shall be increased by 1.0%. - (D) Effective July 1, 2018, salary rates shall be increased by 1.0%.
+Effective November 1, 2025, salary rates shall be increased by 3.00%.

-Section 2(A).
+- (B) Longevity Premium.
+All employees who have served at least five (5) years at their University and who have been at the top of their salary range for at least twelve (12) months after their last salary eligibility date shall receive a longevity premium in the amount of 2.50% added to their base salary. - Section 2(A).
 Public Employees Retirement System ("PERS") Members.
-For purposes of this Section 2(A), "employee" means an employee who is employed by the Employer on August 28, 2003 and who is eligible to receive benefits under ORS 238 for service with the Employer pursuant to Section 2 of chapter 733, Oregon Laws 2003.
+For purposes of this Section 2(A), "employee" means an employee who is employed by the

+Employer on August 28, 2003 and who is eligible to receive benefits under ORS 238 for service with the Employer pursuant to Section 2 of chapter 733, Oregon Laws 2003.

 Retirement Contributions.
-On behalf of employees, the State will continue to "pick up" the six percent employee contribution, payable pursuant to the law.
+On behalf of employees, the Universities will continue to "pick up" the six percent employee contribution, payable pursuant to the law.
 The parties acknowledge that various challenges have been filed that contest the lawfulness, including the constitutionality, of various aspects of PERS reform legislation enacted by the 2003 Legislative Assembly, including chapters 67 (HB 2003) and 68 (HB 2004) of Oregon Laws 2003 ("PERS Litigation").
 Nothing in this Agreement shall constitute a waiver of any party's rights, claims or defenses with respect to the PERS Litigation.